 Indeed, may all beings who believe in all ways feel free.

 Dr. Janice Lundy is the co-founder and co-director of the Spiritual Guidance Training Institute which provides education and certification in interfaith and interspiritual direction.
 She is an interfaith/interspiritual guide herself, the author of several spiritual formation books including Your Truest Self: Embracing the Woman You Are Meant to Be and My Deepest Me.
 She is also the creator of the Pure Presence® method of compassionate listening.
 She is currently Visiting Professor of Spiritual Direction at The Graduate Theological Foundation.
+And she serves on the SDI’s Coordinating Council.
 She resides in Michigan, USA.